lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 </figure>
 </div>

-Here the correlation is for sure not an accident, but it's transient.
+Here the correlation is certainly not an accident, but it's transient.
 It's clear a specific club is not defined by a particular player: they come and go; we still recognize it as the same club.

-Let's go through previous discussions and definitions about spurious correlation to get a better grasp on spuriousness and manage these cases.
+Let's go through previous discussions and definitions about spurious correlation to better grasp spuriousness and manage these cases.

 ## Pearson tying spurious correlation to causation